-Substance use can fuel abusive behavior, and abusive behavior can fuel substance use — but it’s no excuse.
+Substance use can fuel abusive behavior, and abusive behavior can fuel substance use.

-If you are going through relationship problems and alcohol or drugs are in the picture, you can begin confronting these issues through communication.
+If you are going through relationship problems and alcohol or drugs are in the picture, you can begin confronting these issues.
 In abusive relationships, individual counseling rather than couples counseling is recommended.

 If you are concerned about an abusive relationship, help is available.

 Drinking and drug use can affect relationships in complex ways.
-Substance use can fuel abusive behavior, and abusive behavior can fuel substance use — but it’s no excuse.
+Substance use can fuel abusive behavior, and abusive behavior can fuel substance use.

-Abusive people may become more abusive when they drink or use drugs.
+People who use abusive behaviors towards others may use more of these behaviors when they drink or use drugs.
 At the same time, people in abusive relationships may turn to alcohol and drugs to mask or attempt to cope with their pain.
+This is why getting psychological support for underlying sources of pain is so important.
 In many cases, a controlling person with an alcohol or drug problem may pressure or influence another person to drink or use drugs, too.

 The American Association for Marriage and Family Therapy provides information about counseling and a resource locator.